 2. Have a variety of small toys, books, and crafts nearby.
 Every family has different approaches to screentime.
-We didn't allow any before our kiddo turned two, and now limit it the best we can.
+Personally, we limit it.
 That means, when traveling, we usually keep our kiddo happy the old-fashioned way.
-On our first long flight, I realized (aka a kind, well-prepared gramma in a neighboring seat taught me) that variety and proximity are musts.
+On our first long flight (a six hour flight from Seattle to Florida when my son was seven months old), I realized (aka a kind, well-prepared gramma in a neighboring seat taught me) that variety and proximity are musts.
 Kids don't have the attention span we have.
 Variety keeps them entertained.
 Proximity saves everyone a headache.
 When you keep the toy bag where you can easily access it, not in the backseat with your little one or in the overhead bin, hand-off can be quick and easy.
 And therefore painless.
 Our faves: a ziplock of Duplos or Legos, books, cars, little figures, crayons and paper, and Melissa & Doug "paint with water" books, like these:

 Helpful hint: When the gramma pulled out a couple small toys to give my son, I also learned how a couple inexpensive new-to-him toys can go a long way.
 I swear her sweet offerings held my eight-month-old son's interest much longer than the tried and trues I brought.

-3. Pack enough milk to get you through nap routines and meals.
-Not only is having milk good for naps and meals, did you know that feeding your child during take-off and landing can protect his or her little ears from painful pressure?
+4. Pack enough milk to get you through nap routines and meals.
+Not only is having milk good for naps and meals, did you know that feeding your child during an airplane's take-off and landing can protect his or her little ears from painful pressure?

 If your child drinks cow milk, pack on-the-go milk boxes.
 This is the kind we use: